shaharoded/KarmaLego/README.md

 - The pattern tree is built lazily/iteratively; flat exports are used downstream for speed.
 - Equality and hashing ensure duplicate candidate patterns merge correctly.
 - Tests provide deterministic synthetic scenarios for regression.
+- SAC/CSAC implementation notes:
+  - We store embeddings_map on each TIRP (per-entity lists of index tuples) and pass it to children as parent_embeddings_map so LEGO only considers child embeddings that extend actual parent tuples (CSAC).
+  - After support filtering, we free parent_embeddings_map.
+If a node has no valid extensions, we also free its own embeddings_map.
+  - LEGO does not extend singletons; pairs are produced in Karma once and re-used, eliminating duplicate pair discovery.